 By prioritizing and optimizing every touchpoint they have with their customers, brands can create memorable experiences that foster loyalty, drive revenue growth, and differentiate themselves from the competition.

-While customer service and customer experience (CX) are related concepts, they differ in scope and focus.
+While social media customer service and customer experience (CX) are related concepts, they differ in scope and focus.

 Customer service typically refers to the support and assistance given to customers when they have inquiries, issues, or need help with a product or service.
 It’s reactive in nature, addressing individual customer needs as they arise.